Amy Scurria

 The operas I create are paradigm-shifting, collaborative, other-identity centered, cross-culturally informed, meaningful, structurally sound, emotionally accessible, and empowerment centered.

-Pearl draws on Hawthorne's Scarlet Letter but seeks to tell a different story, not Hawthorne's but one that uses Hawthorne's characters and circumstances, and is informed by a 21st-century feminist worldview.
+PEARL draws on Hawthorne's Scarlet Letter but seeks to tell a different story, not Hawthorne's but one that uses Hawthorne's characters and circumstances, and is informed by a 21st-century feminist worldview.
 The feminist vision is not alien to Hawthorne.
 Although this novel is said to be the third most widely assigned novel in high schools, few people remember how radically feminist (for the mid-19th century) Hawthorne's language and ideas are.

 The overall format of the opera is presented in an abstract way.